Skip to main content

 2. possess other equivalent qualifications; or

-3. are mature applicants (aged 21 or above by 1 September 2024) who can demonstrate academic ability and commitment to study in the programme.
+3. are mature applicants (aged 21 or above by 1 September 2025) who can demonstrate relevant academic abilities, including proficiency in both Chinese and English languages, and a commitment to study in the programme.

-Applicants are also required to have achieved satisfactory performance in both Language tests and an interview.
+Local applicants* are also required to have achieved satisfactory performance in both language tests and an interview.
 Having knowledge of one or more ethnic minority languages (e.g. Hindi, Urdu, Nepali) will be an advantage.

 Note: